joshhartigan/pleasant/README.md

 It looks a bit like CoffeeScript.
 I haven't written much CoffeeScript, but I like the look of its syntax.

 ## An Interpreting Program

-So if I want to write a program that gets the code snippet above, runs it, and shows the correct output --
+So if I want to write a program that gets the code snippet above, runs it, and shows the correct output &mdash;

 ```
 >>> 34
 >>> 68
 ```

--- it will need to go through each line as a string, and 'parse' the line into a format that is readable by the interpreter.
+&mdash; it will need to go through each line as a string, and 'parse' the line into a format that is readable by the interpreter.
 Take line 1, for example:

 `fn doubleAndPrint = x ->`